sanack/node-jq/.github/issue_template.md

 ## Description

 If this is a feature request, explain why it should be added.
 Specific use-cases are best.

-For bug reports, please provide as much *relevant* info as possible and create a minimum reproduction with this [codesandbox](https://codesandbox.io/s/node-jq-issue-playground-4kqhr).
+For bug reports, please provide as much *relevant* info as possible and create a minimum reproduction forking this [replit](https://replit.com/@DavidSancho/try-node-jq?v=1), or a link to a public repository.

 ### Test Source